Web4 infrastructure

 The prevailing fix bolts an LLM onto a wallet and hopes for the best — a dangerous coupling in which fuzzy logic controls hard money and the human absorbs every failure mode.

 IOI takes a different approach.
-We do not try to make a model's thoughts deterministic.
-We put a cryptographic boundary around its actions.
+We do not try to make a model's private cognition deterministic.
+We make the boundary between reasoning and consequence deterministic.
 Inside the boundary, models reason creatively.
-At the boundary, every action is policy-checked, single-shot, and resolved into a verifiable receipt before it is allowed to move money or mutate state.
+At the boundary, every proposed action must pass through scoped authority, policy gates, tool boundaries, receipts, and verification before it can spend, deploy, message, mutate state, or settle.

 From Prompt-Safe